 I have a few great finds to stay warm on your morning jogs.

 Lululemon vest - pack one vest and several long sleeve shirts for your morning jogs.
-This will save suitcase space vs bringing tops that are thicker and bulkier.
+This will save suitcase space vs bringing tops that are thick and bulky.

 Athleta rainier legging - by far my favorite cold weather legging.
-These are lined to provide extra warmth without feeling bulky or getting too hot.
+These have been a staple of mine for three years now and I hope they never stop making them.
+Lined to provide extra, these leggings provide warmth without feeling bulky or getting too hot.

 Lululemon ear warmer - this version stays in place and provides just the right amount of warmth and coverage.